28BYJ-48 Stepper Motor with Raspberry Pi Pico using MicroPython

 Stepper Motors Introduction

 Stepper motors are DC brushless and synchronous motors.
-They rotate in discrete steps of predefined values and are able to rotate both clockwise and anticlockwise.
-Unlike other DC motors, they provide a precise position control according to the number of steps per revolution for which the motor is designed.
-That means a complete one revolution of a stepper motor is divided into a discrete number of steps.
-They are commonly used in CNC machines, Robotics, 2D and 3D printers.
+They rotate in discrete steps of predefined angles and can rotate both clockwise and counterclockwise.
+Unlike standard DC motors, stepper motors offer precise positional control based on the number of steps per revolution.
+A complete revolution of a stepper motor is divided into a fixed number of discrete steps.
+This makes them ideal for applications that require accurate positioning, such as CNC machines, robotics, 3D printers, and camera sliders.

-For this guide, we will use a 28BYJ-48 stepper motor and control it through ULN2003 motor driver.
+For this guide, we will use a 28BYJ-48 stepper motor controlled through the ULN2003 motor driver.

 28BYJ-48 Stepper Motor